-The Ace pack includes extra instruments, gunsights and weapons for your starting planes personal affects for your pilot.
+The Ace pack includes extra instruments, gunsights and weapons for your starting planes and personal affects for your pilot.
 Depending on producer, your factory standard planes come fully equipped or have only tachometer (and maybe compass).
-Ace packs add these instruments, better gunsights and bullet counters and sometimes non-standard weapons.
+Ace packs adds missing instruments, better gunsights and sometimes bullet counters or non-standard weapons.
 In single player and on some multiplayer servers you can turn on "simple gauges" which give you the same instruments in HUD form, you only need these instruments if you want full realism.

 Without simple gauges, you need these instruments for both Nieuports, Albatros and Pfalz.
 Both F.okkers and S.E.5a benefit from them somewhat, while SPAD and Camel benefit mostly from extra gunsights that every plane receives.
 Depending on your plane preferences, you may want this DLC badly or skip it.